-Whether you’re closing a sale, analyzing data, mixing concrete, or writing the next great American novel, you can mix business with pleasure when it comes to enjoying premium cigars.
+Whether you’re closing a sale, analyzing data, mixing concrete, or writing the next great American novel, you can mix business and pleasure when enjoying premium cigars.

 Even before the pandemic forced many people into working from home, smoking a fine cigar and working were a winning combination.

 Business and Pleasure at the “Office”